-THE WORK DONE
+THE WORK DONE.

-I. PROTICTION OF PLRSON AND PROPERTY.
+I. PROTECTION OF PERSON AND PROPERTY.

 BRITISH rule in India is again upon its trial.
-On the me hand, the Government finds itself face to face with problems which, on a much smaller scale in Ireland, are the despair of our wisest statesmen.
-On the other Hand, doubters have arisen who dispute whether our Supremacy in the East is a gain either to ourselves or to the peoples over whom we rule.
-The question as to the benefit of our Indian connection to ourselves is a thetorical rather than a serious one.
-For with the ownfall of British rule in India would disappear that security of person and property which forms the first ssential for our commerce with the East.
-I, for one, m not afraid of the cry of 'Perish India!' when 'I remember that that cry means, Perish the greatest customers of England in all the world; perish its chieft market for Manchester goods; perish 50 millions sterling of British trade per annual.
-What we have eason to fear is not the cry of 'Perish India!' but the murmur against
+On the one hand, the Government finds itself face to face with problems which, on a much smaller scale in Ireland, are the despair of our wisest statesmen.
+On the other hand, doubters have arisen who dispute whether our supremacy in the East is a gain either to ourselves or to the peoples over whom we rule.
+The question as to the benefit of our Indian connection to ourselves is a rhetorical rather than a serious one.
+For with the downfall of British rule in India would disappear that security of person and property which forms the first essential for our commerce with the East.
+I, for one, am not afraid of the cry of 'Perish India!' when I remember that that cry means, Perish the greatest customer of England in all the world; perish its chief market for Manchester goods; perish 50 millions sterling of British trade per annum.
+What we have reason to fear is not the cry of 'Perish India!' but the murnur against the responsibilities which our rule in India it volves.

-If, however, as some have recently alleged, that rule has failed to benefit the Indian races, then I can sym-:pathize with those who question whether we should extend the responsibilities which Indian rule entails.
+If, however, as some have recently alleged, that rule has failed to benefit the Indian races, then cI can sympathize with those who question whether we should extend the responsibilities which Indian rule entails.
 For no government has a right to exist which does not exist in the interests of the governed.
-The test of British rule in India is, not what it has done for ourselves, but what it has done for the Indian people. this test our work in the East must stand or fall. our attempt to administer that vast and distant empire has turned out a failure; if its people are not more free, more secure, and more prosperous under British rule than they were under their native dynasties; then the wise course for Great Britain would seem to be to curtail her former responsibilities, to accept no new ones, and to withdraw as far as may be from an undertaking to which she had proved unequal.
+The test of British rule in India is, not what it has done for ourselves, but what it has done for the Indian people. this test our work in the East must stand or fall. our attempt to administer that vast and distant empire has turned out a failure; if its people are not more tree, more secure, and more prosperous under British rule than they were under their native dynasties; then the wise course for Great Britain would seem to be to curtail her former responsibilities, to accept no new ones, and to withdraw as far as may be from an undertaking to which she had proved unequal.

-If, on the other hand, we find that our countrymen have not failed in their splendid and difficult task; if we find that British rule in India means order in place of anarchy, protection by the law instead of oppression by the sword, and a vast free people dwelling in safety where of old each man was beaten down beneath whosoever was stronger than himself, then I think that Great Britain may with a firm heart continue to accept the games of the same and calmly face each new duty which that responsibility involves.
+If, on the other hand, we find that our countrymen have not failed in their splendid and difficult task; it we find that British rule in India means order in place of anarchy, protection by the law instead of expression by the sword, and a vast tree people dwelling in satety where of old each man was beaten down beneath where soever was stronger than himself, then I think that Great Britain may with a firm heart continue to accept the great responsibility which has fallen to her, and that she may calmly face, each new duty which that responsibility involves.